-The extraterritorial jurisdiction (ETJ) is the unincorporated land within five miles of Austin’s full purpose city limit that is not within the city limits or ETJ of another city.
-Austin’s ETJ currently extends into five counties including Williamson, Travis, Hays, Bastrop and Caldwell and is the territory where Austin alone is authorized to annex land.
-Annexation is the process by which cities extend their municipal services, regulations, voting privileges and taxing authority to new territory.
+The extraterritorial jurisdiction (ETJ) is the unincorporated land within 5 miles of Austin’s full purpose city limit not within the city limits or ETJ of another city.
+Austin’s ETJ currently extends into 5 counties including Williamson, Travis, Hays, Bastrop & Caldwell and is the territory where Austin alone is authorized to annex land.
+Annexation is the process by which cities extend their municipal services, regulations, voting privileges & taxing authority to new territory.

-The ETJ represents our City’s future tax base and municipal service area, and ensures our ability to capture our fair share of regional growth.
+The ETJ represents Austin’s future tax base & municipal service area, ensuring our ability to capture our fair share of regional growth.
 The City has limited regulations in the ETJ where development is occurring at a rapid rate affecting the quality of life within the City.
-By expanding the territory subject to city ordinances, regulations and codes, annexation improves the city’s economic base and enables the city to manage growth and development.
+By expanding the territory subject to city ordinances, regulations and codes, annexation improves the city’s economic base and enables Austin to manage growth & development.

 In accordance with the City’s annexation policies described in the Imagine Austin comprehensive plan, the City should annex areas in order to:

 - Apply zoning and development standards, including environmental protection

 - Create efficiencies in service delivery, particularly for public safety services

 - Maximize the return on the City’s investment in infrastructure and business incentives

 - Protect and expand the tax base

 - Provide municipal services beyond those available in rural areas